Ash0Lam/Outlook-Template-Bartender/readme.md

 1. Select event type + template.
 2. Fill in variable values.
+3. Choose signature option (default/custom/none).
-3. Click **Generate Email**.
+4. Click **Generate Email**.
-4. Outlook opens the email ready-to-send, with images & formatting intact.
+5. Outlook opens the email ready-to-send, with images & formatting intact.

+### Advanced Features

+- **Smart @Mentions**: Use `@{Email}` in your template body to have the email address automatically converted to a proper @mention with the recipient's name.
+- **HTML Formatting Preservation**: Copy complex HTML formatted emails (tables, colors, etc.) and paste them directly into the editor - all formatting is preserved exactly.
+- **Multiple Sender Support**: Easily switch between different sender accounts for different templates.

 ---